evanthegrayt/bulk-delete-slack-files/README.md

 ```

 ## Usage
-- If you installed via `rake`, or linked to `usr/local/bin`, you should be able
+- If you installed via `rake`, or manually linked to a directory in your
-to call the executable.
+`$PATH`, you should be able to call the executable.
 ```sh
 delete_slack_files -t
 ```